 Patients with established coronary heart disease (CHD) have a high risk of subsequent cardiovascular events, including myocardial infarction (MI), stroke, and death from cardiovascular disease (CVD).
 Therapeutic lifestyle changes in the form of increased physical activity, dietary modification/weight loss, and smoking cessation are of proven benefit and may improve outcomes in as quickly as six months.
-The adjunctive drug therapies of proven benefit include aspirin, statins, and, in patients with MI or heart failure, beta blockers and angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
+Drug therapies of proven benefit include aspirin, statins, and, in patients with MI or heart failure, beta blockers and angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
 These therapies work, in part, by ameliorating the risk attributable to the major modifiable risk factors of hypertension, dyslipidemia, diabetes, and smoking.

 Secondary prevention interventions will be summarized here.
 More detailed discussions of each risk factor are presented elsewhere.
 (See "Overview of primary prevention of coronary heart disease and stroke".)